 A Vision of Back-To-School

-Testing Children For Basic Vision Skills In Tempe & North Phoenix, Arizona
+Testing Children For Basic Vision Skills In Scottsdale & Tempe Arizona

 If your child gets headaches while trying to read or do other close work, exhibits a short attention span during visual tasks, and/or has to use a finger to guide reading, it is possible your child may have a condition called convergence insufficiency.
 This is a condition in which the eyes have a hard time converging on a certain point close up.
 This may also cause the words to “jump” or “blur” when your child attempts to read.